chrivand/talos_blog_to_casebook/README.md

 * This script works with the Talos, FortiGuard and Unit42 RSS feed, but potentially it will also work with other RSS feeds.
 You will need to add or change the **url_feeds** variable (in config.json) with another RSS feed.
 Also, you might need to clean the hyperlinks, etc., out of the blogs in a different way (even though I am doing this quite genericly).
 * I will keep updating this script and you can also do a pull request with an update.
 * Please open an "Issue" if there is something not working or if you have a feature request.
+* Currently the Webex Teams Authentication works with a temporary token.
+This will be improved with an official Webex Teams Integration (roadmapped for v3.0).